bloxstreet/support/guides/training-guide.md

 As the Trainees join the server, be sure to encourage them to join you in the **HALLWAY (The long hall outside the training room).**

 **Host:** *Welcome to all of our staff members joining!
 Please come and join us in the hallway.*
-**Host:** *All Low Ranks should be standing on the red lines.
+**Host:** *All Low Ranks should be sitting at any of the available tables.
 Your trainer will answer any questions that you might have.*

 You should keep saying the line above until the start time.
 Do not constantly spam it… use it when necessary.
 The Host and Co-Host will stand in front of the training room doors.
 Trainees are to stand on the red lines against the back wall.